-It was dazzling, exhilarating even; being young and working with smart, powerful, famous men and women, hitting the receptions with the free food, booze and casual hookups, making a difference on important issues, growing in influence, knowledge, skills, position and importance.
+It was dazzling, exhilarating even; being young and working with so many smart, powerful, famous men and women, hitting the receptions with the free food, booze and casual hookups, making a difference on important issues, growing in influence, knowledge, skills, position and importance.

 “I kept telling myself I really was happy, but in my most sober, reflective moments, I knew better.”

-In the years ahead, I “fixed” it with better jobs, a somewhat different but related career, divorce and remarriage, even fulfilling a childhood dream by becoming a race car driver in the Sports Car Club of America (SCCA) running a Formula Ford for three years at Summit Point, and a Mustang G in the International Motorsports Association (IMSA) at Watkins Glen and Summit Point .
+In the years ahead, I “fixed” it with better jobs, a somewhat different but related career, divorce and remarriage, even fulfilling a childhood dream by becoming a race car driver in the Sports Car Club of America (SCCA) running a Formula Ford single-seater for three years at Summit Point, and a Mustang GT in the International Motorsports Association (IMSA) at Watkins Glen and Summit Point .

-That career, as an investigative journalist, has led to many opportunities to shine light in dark places in government and resulted in something I am especially proud of, being voted in as a member of the Freedom of Information Act Hall of Fame.
+That career, as an investigative journalist, has led to many opportunities to shine much-needed light in dark places in government and resulted in something I am especially proud of, being voted in as a member of the Freedom of Information Act Hall of Fame.

 Don’t worry, it’ll just be friendly conversation, no judgements, no preaching, just two people talking about how to make it on the Hill and everywhere else.

-But far more important, I have been blessed with a deepening awareness of life-changing facts about myself, history, faith, science, people and living through a growing, thriving, incredibly rewarding relationship with the Lord who created all of us and indeed the whole universe.
+But far more important, I have been blessed with a deepening awareness of life-changing facts about myself, history, faith, science, people and living through a growing, thriving, incredibly rewarding relationship with the Lord Jesus Christ who created all of us and indeed the whole universe.

 So Here’s “The Ask”